 If you notice that the plant’s variegation is fading but the leaves aren’t burning, it might just be getting too much light.
 Too much light can dull the variegated on the plant and fade the colors.
 I had this one in a south-facing window that got way too much light.

-I water all of my pothos plants when their soil dries out.
+I water all of my pothos plants when their soil is almost dry.
 But, anecdotally, I have noticed that my global green pothos tends to be a bit thirstier.
 This could be because of the particular soil mixture I have it in, or its location.

 But, it’s just something I’ve noticed on my own personal plant.
 I find that the leaves can get a bit crinkly sooner than my other pothos plants.
 (Kind of reminds me of a manjula variety, too.)